AndrewGodwin86/nexus-graphql-server/README.md

 ## Overview
 This project wraps the Nexus REST API in a GraphQL endpoint.

-I'd been wanting to try out a real world example of using GraphQL for a little while
+I'd been wanting to try out a real world example of using GraphQL for a little while an and the Nexus API seemed like an obvious choice.

 This started off life in [Apollo Launchpad](https://launchpad.graphql.com/new)